Resmedia/python-yandex-practicum/README.md

 docker-compose up -d --build # to rebuild the image without logs
 ```

 ## Point 2.
-If point 1 done use this
+If point 1 done use this for starting project

 ### When you have already built the image and want to run the container
 ```bash